xelia-it/mustache/README.md

 ## TODO

-There a number of notable future work:
+There a number of work planned:
 * more tests
 * implementation of new commands
 * integration with CMake